-As we note in “3 Ways a Health Savings Account Can Improve Your Finances,” any money you put in an HSA — and any interest or investment gains that money earns — remains in the account year after year if you don’t spend it.
+As we note in “3 Ways a Health Savings Account Can Improve Your Finances,” any money you put in an HSA — and any interest or investment gains that money earns — remains in the account if you don’t spend it.

 This is one of the advantages an HSA has over a health flexible spending account, or FSA.
-And it means you can use an HSA like an extra retirement account — a tax-free one, if you spend the money on qualified medical expenses.
-All you have to do is contribute to an HSA during your working years and not touch it until your golden years.
+And it means you can use an HSA like an extra investing account.